Veteran Education Benefits: VA COVID-19 FAQs

 What happens to my housing allowance if my school changes from residential to online classes due to COVID-19?

 Post-9/11 GI Bill students whose schools converted previously approved residential courses to an online course format will not see a reduction in payment amounts.
-Current and new beneficiaries will receive the resident housing rate when in school from March 1, 2020, to December 21, 2020.

 If I am unable to attend school due to COVID-19, but my school is in session, will I still receive my education benefits?